Get your adventure on in one of Latin America’s most amazing nature destinations

 Trip departures are unavailable.

 There are currently no scheduled departures on our Costa Rica Family Holiday with Teenagers trip.
 If you are interested in other trips in the region visit one of the links below.

 Please note that these trips are for adults and children travelling together and there must be at least one child under 18 with you.

 Age restrictions apply to this trip: minimum age 10.

 A discount of 10% applies on this trip to children 17 years and under at the time of travel.

 This tour finishes on arrival to Juan Santamaria International Airport (SJO) on Day 9.
 Please ensure that your departure flight is booked to depart after midday.
-If you wish to stay longer we’ll be happy to book additional accommodation for you (subject to availability) and provide a complimentary transfer back to the hotel.
-Please enquire about these services at time of booking.
+For those families wishing to stay longer you will be dropped back off at the starting point hotel in San Jose.
+Note no accomodation is booked on the last day.
+If you wish to stay longer we’ll be happy to book additional accommodation for you (subject to availability)

 A Single Supplement is available on this trip, please ask your booking agent for more information.